-Keeping your website uncluttered will give your user and easy and relaxed experience.
+Keeping your website uncluttered will give your user an easy and relaxed experience.
 A cluttered, chaotic site is often difficult to negotiate.

 Make sure your content, images, and icons all have breathing space.
-This will give your website flow.
+This will give flow to your unique website.
 Group together all connected data to keep your site clean and easy to understand, and connect your pages through consistent color, font, and style.

 If you want your users to engage or get in touch with you, make sure your contact details are easy to reach.
 Add all the necessary means of communication (such as phone, address or email).